 Be Curious About Your Teenager

-Some of the best sessions I had with teens were when we were discussing what they love.
+Some of the best moments I had with my teens were when we were discussing what they love.
 There is nothing better than seeing a child enjoying something and sharing their passion with you.
 In the same way, find out what your child is passionate about.
 Even if you are busy with your careers, go out of your way to do things that your teen really enjoys.

 Many parents may say, “I spend quality time with my kids.
 We eat dinner and we go to the mall.”
 There is a qualitative difference in doing activities that your teenagers want you to do with them.
 Let them lead and tell you want they want to do.
 See how it feels for them that you did.
 One such activity will lead to more, and your kids will feel like you genuinely care about connecting with them.